zacikpa/diffkemp-analysis/README.md

     cbc_decrypt: syntactic
 ```

-Additionally, if `--print-stats` is set, the tool will print basic result statistics for each library.
+Additionally, if `--print-stats` is set, the tool will print basic result statistics
+for each project.

 There are 4 kinds of results:
-- `nodiff`: there was no syntactic difference between the two versions of the compared function,
+- `nodiff`: there was no syntactic difference between the two versions of the
+compared function,
-- `syntactic`: the C source of the function changed, but Diffkemp resolved the difference as semantics-preserving,
+- `syntactic`: the C source of the function changed, but Diffkemp resolved the
+difference as semantics-preserving,
-- `semantic`: Diffkemp found a semantic difference between the two versions of the function,
+- `semantic`: Diffkemp found a semantic difference between the two versions of the
+function,
 - `unknown`: Diffkemp was unable to compare the function versions.